Please note our guidelines are under revision. Please confer with the Office of Faculty Advancement for questions

-The Divisional Dean makes his or her recommendation to the Dean of Arts and Science.
+The Divisional Dean makes their recommendation to the Dean of Arts and Science.
 If the recommendation of the Divisional Dean is contrary to the recommendation of the chair/director or if the case produces a negative or split committee vote, the Divisional Dean will also forward the review packet to the Dean of Arts and Science.
-After receiving the Divisional Deans advice and relevant materials, the Dean of Arts and Science will inform the department chair of the advice provided by the Divisional Dean as well as his or her own decision.
+After receiving the Divisional Deans advice and relevant materials, the Dean of Arts and Science will inform the department chair of the advice provided by the Divisional Dean as well as their own decision.
 If the decision of the Arts and Science Dean is contrary to that of the departmental evaluation committee, the Dean will provide the department chair with the reasons.
 The chair or director has an opportunity to respond to the Dean’s decision in writing and provide additional information within ten days.

 Notice of intention not to reappoint shall be sent to the faculty member not later than August 31st of the penultimate year of the contract.